eianlei/scalc/README.md

 - 2021-11-03 published to github a quickly hacked up demo, that needs lot of TLC
 - 2021-11-08 added the dive planner prototype
 - 2021-11-12 most of essential functionality in place
+- 2021-11-21 big cleaning up & refactoring of very messy code in planner
+- 2021-11-23 implemented Van Der Waals gas law calculation to blender

-todo short term:
+## todo short term:
 - some cleanup, proper structuring and commentting to the sources
 - make UI mobile friendly (CSS)
 - do a proper favicon
 - add user documentation
 - to Blender: bring up all the same functionality that exists in [FillCalcWin](https://github.com/eianlei/FillCalcWin)
-  - VanDerWaals
-  - and something new: temperature compensations
+  - new feature: use gas temperatures in calculations
 - Planner implementation,
-  - Bühlmann: have manually transpiled Python code to Javascript from [pydplan](https://github.com/eianlei/pydplan), but there are many issues to be fixed
+  - Bühlmann: have manually transpiled Python code to Javascript from [pydplan](https://github.com/eianlei/pydplan), but the code still need some fine tuning
   - improvements on graphical web UI

-long term plans:
+## long term plans:
 - desktop version will run on [electron](https://www.electronjs.org/) and include Windows installer
 - Android and iOS mobile versions using [Cordova](https://cordova.apache.org/)